Homebrew (video games): Xbox

 The Xbox console uses several measures, including cryptographically signed code to obfuscate firmware.
 The primary method of executing homebrew code required installing a mod chip which could be flashed with a modified Microsoft BIOS.
 This BIOS allowed the system to boot unsigned executables (XBEs) and control several hardware variables, such as region coding and video mode.
 With the leak of Microsoft's official development kit (XDK), homebrew coders were able to write replacement Xbox GUIs (known as dashboards), games and applications for the Xbox.

 A softmod, which uses a commercial game such as 007: Agent Under Fire, Mech Assault, or Splinter Cell, had been created to execute a persistent softmod installer without modification of the hardware.
 This method utilizes modified font and sound files to cause the Xbox to cause a stack buffer overflow and load a homebrew dashboard.
 Once in this condition, the Xbox is able to execute homebrew games and applications upon boot up.
 Such softmods include the Rocky5 soft modding tool (which has methods that the retail games needed are optional).

 Due to the Xbox using standard PC libraries, writing homebrew games is relatively easy and the vast majority of libraries available for a PC programmer are available to an Xbox homebrew programmer.

 One of the more common type of homebrew games for the Xbox are ports of PC games whose source has been publicly released or leaked.
 Many classic PC games have been released for Xbox, but most are created with the XDK which limits their availability.
 The only places to find these ports are through IRC or peer-to-peer browsers.

 The Xbox system is also very adept at running emulators ported from the PC given its high processing power.
 It is able to emulate systems up to the previous generation, including the Nintendo 64 and the PlayStation.
 For this reason, many different emulators have been created for or ported to the Xbox.

 A community-run replacement for its now-discontinued Xbox Live service is known as Insignia, which provides many of the features that were supported by the former service in select games (see below).

 Game Boy Advance

-Homebrew development for the Game Boy Advance has been popular due to the availability of C compilers and ready-made, high-quality code libraries, as well as debugging features for several Game Boy Advance emulators like VisualBoyAdvance-M, mGBA, NO$GBA, and Mesen.
+Homebrew development for the Game Boy Advance has been popular due to the availability of C compilers and ready-made, high-quality code libraries, as well as debugging features for several Game Boy Advance emulators such as VisualBoyAdvance (including VisualBoyAdvance-M), mGBA, NO$GBA, and Mesen.
+The Pokémon ROM hacking community and the wide availability of flash cartridges and ROM copiers for the system also influenced homebrew development for the system.

-Adding to the popularity of homebrew for the GBA is the immense Pokémon ROM hacking community and the wide availability of Flash ROM cartridges and cartridge writers for the system, as well as nostalgia for the system overall (of which the latter also applies to all other retro game systems in general regardless of the generation and brand).